Aidan-Shao/Aidan-Shao.github.io/_pages/cv.md

 ## HONORS AND AWARDS

+• Recipient of the OIGP Bilsland Dissertation Fellowship 2026 - 2027
 • Recipient of the Lynn Fellowship 2022
 • Recipient of the 2021-2022 Ladisch ABE Scholarship 2021
 • Recipient of the 2020-2021 Alumni & Friends of ABE Scholarship 2020